Stellarium/stellarium/util/scenery3d/README.txt

 Usage:

-1. Update po4a.config with the new landscape if needed.
+1. Update po4a.config with the new scenery if needed.
 2. Run from this folder

    sh extract.sh

-3. The landscapes POT file will be stored in po/stellarium-landscapes-descriptions of the Stellarium code folder.
+3. The 3D sceneries POT file will be stored in po/stellarium-scenery3d-descriptions of the Stellarium code folder.

 II translate.sh

-1. Put your translations into po/stellarium-landscapes-descriptions
+1. Put your translations into po/stellarium-scenery3d-descriptions
 2. Run from this folder

 sh translate.sh <your_locale>